khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

         - **Side inputs and windows of data**:

-            - Side inputs: during creating a PCollection, we can inject additional data during the runtime of ParDo() transform-function.
+            - *Side inputs*: during creating a PCollection, we can inject additional data during the runtime of ParDo() transform-function.
 A side inputs occurs each time of processing a new element in the PCollection, so the additional data needs to be determined at RUNTIME, not hard coded.

             ![side-inputs-added]({{ 'assets/dataflow/side-inputs-added.jpg' | relative_url}}){: .toggled-image}